Accommodations in centrally-located three-star or four-star hotels. Rooming on a double basis.

 Sightseeing stop in Old Jaffa, Walking Tour, Visit to the Ruins of Caesarea Maritima, Visit to the excavations of Tel Megiddo, Mt.
 Carmel ascent to Muhraqa

 Basilica of the Annunciation, Visit to Cana's Wedding Church, Visit to the Capernaum Excavations, Visit to the Church of the House of Peter in Capernaum

-Scenic drive down the Jordan Valley, Dead Sea Scrolls caves in Qumran
+Scenic drive down the Jordan Valley, Visit to the Dead Sea Scrolls Caves in Qumran

-Mount of Olives, Church of Dominus Flevit, Garden of Gethsemane
+Walk on Mount of Olives to the Garden of Gethsemane

 Walk from St. Stephen's Gate and along the Via Dolorosa

 Christian quarter walking tour: Visit to the Church of the Holy Sepulchre, Visit to the King David Street Souk

 Mt.
 Zion walking tour: Visit to the Upper Room and King David's Tomb

 Unscheduled day planned with your tour escort

 Excursion to Masada and the Dead Sea: Masada cable car up the hill and walk down on the Roman Ramp, Masada Excavations, Sightseeing stop at the Dead Sea, Dead Sea Float!